 5) Addiction Always Looks the Same

-It’s easy to get an exaggerated idea of what drug addiction looks like from the news, media, and other popular depictions.
-The stereotypical addicted person is homeless, unable to hold down a job, has obvious physical manifestations of their drug habit, and behaves erratically more often than not.
+It’s easy to get an exaggerated idea of what drug addiction looks like from the news and media.
+The stereotypical addicted person is homeless, unable to hold down a job, and behaves erratically more often than not.
 While any number of these can be the case, some people suffering from addiction appear perfectly “normal” from the outside and don’t even realize it themselves.
 People who overmedicate for chronic pain, drink in isolation on weekends, or overindulge in party drugs can still hold down jobs and appear to function normally.
 It’s important for family and loved ones to pay attention to key addiction behaviors, and be familiar enough with friends and family to tell if something is wrong.

 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.